 Pet Ear Infections

 Is your dog shaking his or her head?
 He or she’s probably not just saying no. Is he or she scratching at his or her ears, rubbing his or her head on the carpet?
 These are all symptoms of otitis externa, or an ear infection.
-Otitis Externa is extremely common in our patients and knowing the symptoms is the first step towards identifying this disease.
+Otitis Externa is very common in our patients and knowing the symptoms is the first step towards identifying this disease.

 Other underlying causes of ear infections in pets include a hypothyroid disease in dogs and ear mites in kittens.
 Hypothyroid dogs are often overweight, lethargic, have poor skin coats, and may have a history of vomiting.
 Ear mites are often a cause of ear infections in kittens and often result in a “coffee ground” appearance to the debris inside your kitten’s ears.
 Ear mites are itchy and your kitten will likely shake his back leg when you rub his ears.

-At World of Animals, we understand that ear cytology (looking at a sample under a microscope), is an essential part of the diagnostic workup for ear infections.
+At World of Animals, we understand that ear cytology (looking at a sample under a microscope), is a crucial part of the diagnostic workup for ear infections.
 While there are many underlying causes of ear infections, the result is an overgrowth of yeast or bacteria inside your pet’s ears.
 By identifying yeast, the shape of the bacteria present, mites, and if any cells are noted we can provide the most appropriate medication for treating your pet’s ear infection.
 You should never try to self-medicate your pet’s ears.
 In addition, an important part of the treatment process is to discuss the causes of ear infections so you can help prevent future infections from returning.
 Finally, our team will help demonstrate how to flush your pet’s ears and apply medication, so that treatment is most likely to be successful.

 Treatment of ear infections is usually very successful, and at-home treatment with medications dispensed by your Veterinarian often provides a cure.
 Rarely, resistant bacteria are present in our pet’s ears.
-When this happens, a culture and sensitivity test will not only name the bacteria’s species, but identify which antibiotics will be successful in eliminating it.
+When this happens, a culture and sensitivity test will not only name the bacteria’s species, but also identify which antibiotics will be successful in eliminating it.

 Jeffrey Stupine, V.M.D